 For technical questions, don’t hesitate to call us toll free at 866-590-3533.
 Our customer service and technical support teams are available from 8:30 a.m. to 8 p.m.
 CDT Monday-Thursday and 8:30 a.m. to 4 p.m.
 CDT on Friday.

-Kayleigh is an in-house Graphic Designer and Social Media Specialist at Super Bright LEDs, Inc. and is going on her third year with the company.
-She lives in St. Louis, Missouri with her boyfriend and little black kitty cat.
+Kayleigh is a Graphic Designer at Super Bright LEDs, Inc. and is going on her third year with the company.
+She lives in St. Louis, Missouri with her boyfriend and two little orange kitty cats, Harvey and Abe.